Hierarchical Data Generator based on Tree-Structured Stick Breaking Process for Benchmarking Clustering Methods: Parameter selection

 Additionally the variance can also be calculated:

-Taking the two above value sets into account, as well as the data generation procedure, it is possible to estimate the shape of the tree.
-As parameters are continuous so is the spectrum of likely outcomes: \begin{itemize} \item $\alpha_0 = 1, \lambda = 1$: The structure of the tree is chaotic and hard to predict, the further away the parameters move from these values the more stable the tree becomes; \item $\alpha_0 < 1, \lambda \leq 1$: Shallow structure, data located primarily at the top of the tree; \item $\alpha_0 < 1, \lambda > 1$: Similar to the above case, depth of the tree increases but most data is located at the top of the tree; \item $\alpha_0 > 1, \lambda < 1$: The structure is deep but data is not located at the top, the bigger $\alpha_0$ starts out and smaller $\lambda$ is the more data will move down the tree into the central or lower region; \item $\alpha_0 > 1, \lambda \geq 1$: Deep structure, data located primarily at top of the tree but spread out. \end{itemize}
+It is possible to predict the shape of the tree and data distribution based on $\alpha_0$ and $\lambda$ parameters: \begin{itemize} \item $\alpha_0 = 1, \lambda = 1$: the structure of the tree is chaotic and hard to predict, the further away the parameters move from these values the more stable the tree becomes; \item $\alpha_0 < 1, \lambda \leq 1$: shallow structure, data located primarily at the top of the tree; \item $\alpha_0 \leq 1, \lambda > 1$: similar to the above case, the depth of the tree increases but most data is located at the top of the tree; \item $\alpha_0 \geq 1, \lambda < 1$: the structure is deep, but data is not located at the top, the bigger $\alpha_0$ starts out, and smaller $\lambda$ is the more data will move down the tree into the central or lower region; \item $\alpha_0 > 1, \lambda \geq 1$: deep structure, data located primarily at the top of the tree but spread out. \end{itemize}